Code-Institute-Submissions/vgopal02-Grannys-Garden/README.md

     <h2 align="center"><img src="readme/images/pep8.png" alt="Website Screen Shots" width="700" height="400"></h2>

-# Deployment
+# Creation and Deployment

+GitHub Pages
+The project has been created on gitpod and deployed to GitHub Pages using the following steps...

+1.Log in to GitHub and locate the GitHub Repository

+2.At the top of the Repository (not top of page), locate the "Settings" Button on the menu.

+3.Scroll down the Settings page until you locate the "GitHub Pages" Section.

+4.Under "Source", click the dropdown called "None" and select "Master Branch".

+5.The page will automatically refresh.

+6.Scroll back down through the page to locate the now published site link in the "GitHub Pages" section.

-This project was deployed using a mock terminal for Heroku.
+This project was then deployed using a mock terminal for Heroku.

 - Steps for deployment
     - Fork or clone this repository.